It’s important to understand your pension is a long-term investment. Its value can go down as well as up and you could get back less than was paid in.

 The money you pay into your plan is topped up in two ways:

-- Employer contributions: BT will pay into your pension plan as well.
+- Employer contributions: Deutsche Bank will pay into your pension plan as well.

 - Tax benefits: A pension plan is one of the most tax efficient ways of saving for your retirement.